 Click the three stacked green triangle icon in the Multiprocess view to start a new incremental compile iteration on all implementations in parallel.
 ACE automatically copies the output/<design>.icdb file from the Template implementation into all other implementations and uses that as the source for the tear-and-stitch operation on all unchanged partitions during the run_prepare flow step.

-As seen in the following screenshot from the impl_lall_opt_acx_gpn implementation, only the single changed partition has been recompiled in this iteration.
+As seen in the following screenshot from the impl_1_acx_mux_utl_seed implementation, only 8 of the 37 partitions have been recompiled in this iteration.